parsakhaz/fashn-tryon-extension/README.md

 # 👗 FASHN AI Try-On Chrome Extension

-A powerful Chrome extension that enables virtual fashion try-on using FASHN AI technology.
+A Chrome extension that enables virtual fashion try-on using FASHN AI technology.
 Simply hover over clothing images on any website to try them on virtually with your uploaded model image.

 ## ✨ Features